Ringwood

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ringwood has 117 active public transport stops offering a mix of train and bus services.
-These are served by 25 routes that facilitate 10,641 weekly passenger trips in total.
-The accessibility of these stops is rated excellent, with residents typically situated 186 meters from the nearest one.
+Ringwood has 117 active public transport stops, offering a mix of train and bus services.
+These stops are served by 25 routes, which together facilitate 10,641 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 186 meters to the nearest stop.

-On average, there are 1,520 trips daily across all routes, which amounts to approximately 90 weekly trips per individual stop.
+Service frequency is high, with 1,520 trips daily across all routes, equating to about 90 weekly trips per individual stop.

 Frequently Asked Questions - Transport